nodejs/TSC/surveys/promise-rejections/survey.md

   - `strict`: raise an uncaught exception similar to `throw new Error()` that is not caught. `unhandledRejection` listeners do not prevent raising the exception
   - `throw`: raise an uncaught exception similar to `throw new Error()` that is not caught. `unhandledRejection` listeners take precedence and prevent raising the exception
   - `warn`: outputs a warning as soon as possible.
 Continues running after the warning is emitted.
 If the process exits and no status code was set, the process exits with a success code.
 This is similar to what browser consoles do
-  - `warn-with-error`: outputs a warning as soon as possible.
+  - `warn-with-error-code`: outputs a warning as soon as possible.
 Continues running after the warning is emitted.
 If the process exits and no status code was set, the process exits with an error code
   - `none`: do nothing

 For all the modes, the action (raise an exception output a warning) will happen on `nextTick`.